gregstewart/backbone-jasmine/README.md

     });

-We can get the first test to pass easily, by creating our fixture and adding it to the spec, but we'll also need to start start pulling our result view, which will populated with our response fixture:
+We can get the first test to pass easily by creating our fixture and adding it to the spec, but we'll also need to start start pulling our result view, which will be populated with our response fixture:

     beforeEach(function() {
         loadFixtures('search-results.html');